Luke4211/GV-NAP/README.md

 Keyword can be set to any string to search the filepool for..

-To retrieve a file from a remote host, type retr <filename>/<owner's username> (minus the brackets).
+To retrieve a file from a remote host, type retr <filename/ownername> (minus the brackets).
 It should appear directly as it looks in the search field.